PaulJWright/DeepEM/readme.md

 This notebook was developed with [PyTorch](https://pytorch.org/).

 <IMG SRC="./Misc/DeepEMGif2.gif" width="100%">

 Example of the `DeepEM` solution for logT ~ 5.9 K, in comparison to the Sparse Inversion solution for the same temperature.
+Additional Gifs can be found in `Misc/`

 Directory Structure